 PREPARING FOR

 LANGUAGE DEMANDS

 Every content area is characterized by its own language demands.
 Teachers must plan to support learning or content through:

 - 1. Vocabulary

 - 2. Language functions

 - 3. Syntax

 - 4. Discourse

-1. VOCABULARY
+LANGUAGE DEMANDS 1.
+VOCABULARY

 Vocabulary refers to the words, phrases, symbols, etc. that are used to communicate within or about a discipline.

 These include:

-- Words or phrases with specific meaning within the subject that may differ from those in everyday life (e.g., power, agency, right) - General academic vocabulary used across disciplines (e.g., compare, analyze, evaluate), and... - Subject specific words defined for use in the disciplines (e.g. scale when reading maps, constitution, neutrality) In history, we discuss "agency" to analyze the capacity of individuals to act independently and to make their own free choices.
+- Words or phrases with specific meaning within the subject that may differ from those in everyday life (e.g., power, agency, right) - General academic vocabulary used across disciplines (e.g., compare, analyze, evaluate), and... - Subject specific words defined for use in the disciplines (e.g. scale when reading maps, constitution, neutrality) E XAMPLE # 1 (VOCABULARY) Agency In history, we discuss "agency" to analyze the capacity of individuals to act independently and to make their own free choices.
 By contrast, structure is those factors of influence (such as social class, religion, gender, ethnicity, ability, customs, etc.) that determine or limit an agent and his or her decisions.

-EXAMPLE #2 (VOCABULARY) Civilization In history - especially World History - students come to understand the basic building blocks of civilization (natural barriers for protection, food, water, transportation / government & laws / social structure / defined roles, etc.).
-The goal of course is that by studying ancient civilization they can better analyze our own civilization (society) in the U.S., and other modern civilizations around the world 1.
+EXAMPLE #2(VOCABULARY) In history - especially World History - students come to understand the basic building blocks of civilization (natural barriers for protection, food, water, transportation / government & laws / social structure / defined roles, etc.).
+The goal of course is that by studying ancient civilization they can better analyze our own civilization (society) in the U.S., and other modern civilizations around the world

+LANGUAGE DEMANDS 1.
 VOCABULARY A final word ...

 For students who speak a Latin-based language such as Spanish, cognates will help in teaching a number of words.
-For example, decision in English is decision in Spanish; civilization is civilizacion; construct is construir; etc. Use cognates when possible to help ELLs understand history/social studies language demands for vocabulary 2.
+For example, decision in English is decisión in Spanish; civilization is civilización; construct is construir; etc. Use cognates when possible to help ELLs understand history/social studies language demands for vocabulary LANGUAGE DEMANDS 2.
 LANGUAGE FUNCTIONS Language Functions are the content and language focus of learning tasks, usually represented by the action verbs within the learning outcomes.
 They represent the purposes for which the language is used.
 IT'S IN THE STANDARDS!

-WH.E.I.3 - Compare how empires, groups, and nations have used economic decisions and policies to gain or maintain power, now and in the past.
-AH.H.2.2 - Critique the extent to which American interaction with other nations has achieved national and global economic, social, and political goals.
-CL.C&G.4.4 - Assess how effective the American system of government has been in ensuring freedom, equality, and justice for all.
-EPF.FP.1.2 - Identify factors (i.e. income, budget, cost of living, experiences) that influence financial planning.
-ACADEMIC LANGUAGE Because language functions are the content and language focus of learning tasks, they stem from the NCES objectives.
-If you are aligning state curriculum to your UEQ/ULO, LEQs/LLOs, and Learning Targets (from your Unit Map and Lesson Plans) ... you have already embedded other action verbs/language demands!
+WH.H.2.9 - Evaluate the achievements of ancient civilizations in terms of their enduring cultural impact USH.H.5.1 - Summarize how the philosophical, ideological and/or religious views on freedom and equality contributed to the development of American political and economic systems through Reconstruction CE.C&G.2.4 - Compare the Constitutions and the structures of the United States and North Carolina governments (e.g., the various NC Constitutions, Bill of Rights, Declaration of Rights, Preambles, the organization of, the powers of, responsibilities, etc.).
+Because language functions are the content and language focus of learning tasks, they stem from the NCES objectives.
+If you are aligning state curriculum to your UEQ, LEQs, and Learning Targets (from your Unit Map and Lesson Plans) ... you have already embedded other action verbs/language demands!
 I. Functions Definition Examples (bolded and underlined within learning objectives) Purposes for which language is used.
 Content and language focus of learning tasks often represented by the active verbs within the learning outcomes.
 Learning Objectives: Students will be able to compare the civilizations of the Incas and Aztecs.
 Students will be able to explain the impact of minor political parties on elections.
 Students will be able to describe two events that led to the Revolutionary War.
 EXAMPLE of LANG.
-FUNCTIONS AH.H.3.4 Compare how competing historical narratives of various turning points portray individuals and groups including marginalized people.
-LEARNING TARGET (KNOW) - UNIT MAP Students will be able to ...
+FUNCTIONS AH1.H.4.4 Analyze the cultural conflicts that impacted the United States through Reconstruction and the compromises that resulted (e.g., displacement of American Indians, Manifest Destiny, slavery, assimilation, nativism) LEARNING TARGET (KNOW) - UNIT MAP Students will be able to ... evaluate the various competing interests of people living in Texas before the Mexican-American War 2.
+LANGUAGE FUNCTIONS: HISTORY/SOCIAL STUDIES

-compare the various

-competing interests of people

-living in Texas before the

-Mexican-American War

-2. LANGUAGE FUNCTIONS: HISTORY/SOCIAL STUDIES